Go to content

 Your cart is empty

-Watches , timepieces, stopwatches, chronographs.
-Words that seem very similar to each other but that, in reality, contain very different technical characteristics.
-For everyone, the watch is an accessory, wrist , wall, mobile, pocket, useful because it allows you to always know what time it is.
+Watches, timepieces, chronometers, chronographs.
+Words that seem very similar to us but actually encompass very different technical characteristics.
+For everyone, the watch is an accessory, worn on the wrist, on the wall, on furniture, in the pocket, useful because it always allows you to know the time.
 But it can also be much, much more.
-Today we discover together what a chronograph is, in a simple way and suitable for everyone.
+Today we discover together what a chronograph is, in a simple and accessible way for all.

 Watch or much more?

-The first thing to say is that a chronograph is not really a watch, but an additional function of one, defined, in jargon, as a 'complication'.
-It is a special technical addition that allows you to measure and indicate the time elapsed in a limited period.
-For the uninitiated, a kind of stopwatch.
+The first thing to say is that a chronograph is not exactly a watch, but an additional feature of it, defined in jargon as a 'complication.'
+It is a special technical addition that allows measuring and indicating the elapsed time within a limited period.
+For laypeople, a kind of stopwatch.

-But then, what is a chronograph?
-It is used not only to measure time, but also (and above all) speed.
+So, what exactly is a chronograph?
+It serves not only to measure time but also (and above all) speed.

 Chronograph and chronometer are two words derived from ancient Greek.
-The first indicates the graphic tracking of time, or the measurement of short intervals, not necessarily associated with a timepiece.
+The first indicates the graphical tracking of time, that is, the measurement of short intervals, not necessarily associated with a timepiece.
 The chronometer, on the other hand, is nothing more than a time measurer.

-So, a chronograph is by its nature also a stopwatch.
+Therefore, a chronograph is by nature also a chronometer.

-In chronographs, in fact, it is possible to start, reset and stop a hand as one prefers, to calculate the time in a precise interval.
+In chronographs, in fact, it is possible to start, reset, and stop a hand as desired, to measure time within a precise interval.
 Usually, it is used to measure times with great precision.
-In the most advanced models, it is possible to measure even hundredths of a second.
+In the most advanced models, it is even possible to measure hundredths of a second.

 In detail